 Plot Synopsis: Commander Riker fights for his life in sickbay after he is infected by an alien parasite on an away-mission.
 Dr. Pulaski soon discovers that the only way to save Riker’s life is to force his mind to relive painful memories.

-Plot A and B Analysis: In this teaser Riker has been jabbed in his calf while on a jungle planet.
+Plot A and B Analysis: In this teaser Riker has been jabbed in his calf by something while on a jungle planet.
 Dr. Pulaski beams down to check him out, and after returning to the Enterprise he loses all feeling in his leg.
 You’ll be wishing for that same level of numbness in your head for the duration of this episode.
 Plot A deals with Riker’s memories, there is no plot B. Data and Geordi beam back down to the planet to collect a sample of what bit him; it turns out to be a vine and it’s probably the best scene in the episode.
 By that I mean it doesn’t completely suck.
 Unfortunately the rest of this show does, as after Riker loses consciousness the exploration of his memories to stop and destroy his infection is obviously a clip show.
 At the end, for some magical reason, feeling scared makes the infection die.
 Big surprise, Riker survives and you can start kicking yourself for putting yourself through this episode.

 Favorite Scenes: The only scenes that might be considered good are those that are unintentionally funny, such as watching the actors try to deliver their lines believably.
 There aren’t even many of those.